Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB146', 'How to Use Sub-Tests and Common Objects with REST Web Service Tests')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB146.aspx">KB146</a> How to Use Sub-Tests and Common Objects with REST Web Service Tests

 It is often useful to have a common set of code libraries and objects that can be reused amongst multiple tests.
 With Rapise this can be done by creating a common test and then including it into the other actual tests.
 However due to the way REST web service tests are stored, there are some slight changes needed to handle REST services.
 This articles describes the process.
+Note: if you have Rapise 8.0+ there is a simpler way, just create a module for REST service calls.

 ### <a onclick="return RegisterKbClick('KB143', 'Rapise Won't Record Steps or Display Reports')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB143.aspx">KB143</a> Rapise Won't Record Steps or Display Reports